Phone: 817-697-4038 Fax: 877-409-3962

 • Corticosteroid Injections: In some cases, a healthcare provider may administer corticosteroid injections into the knee joint to reduce inflammation and pain.

-• Surgical Interventions: If conservative treatments do not provide relief, your healthcare provider may recommend surgical options such as arthroscopy to address any structural issues or realign the patella.
+• Surgical Interventions: Your healthcare provider may recommend surgical options, such as arthroscopy, to address any structural issues or realign the patella.

 It’s important to consult with a healthcare professional for an accurate diagnosis and to develop a tailored treatment plan based on the severity and specific factors contributing to chondromalacia patellae.